Kong/docs.konghq.com/app/konnect/updates.md

 ## March 2023

-**KIC in Konnect**
-: You can now add your Kubernetes Ingress Controller (KIC) for Kong runtime instances to Konnect.
-This allows you to view all your KIC runtime instances in Konnect, monitor analytics for KIC runtime instances, and publish services from your KIC runtime instances to Dev Portal.
-For more information, see [Kubernetes Ingress Controller Integration](/konnect/runtime-manager/kic/).

 **Reports V2**
 : {{site.konnect_saas}} users now have access to a new user interface for our custom reports feature within Konnect Analytics.
 The new interface not only makes creating reports easier but it also provides new capabilities such as a preview and a more advanced filtering experience.
 For more information, see these new [report use cases](/konnect/analytics/use-cases/).